Joberrr/hide/planets/dwarf/ceres.md

 source: http://en.wikipedia.org/wiki/Ceres_(dwarf_planet)
 ---

-*Ceres* is the largest asteroid and the only dwarf planet in the inner Solar system.
+*Ceres* is the largest object in the asteroid belt and the only dwarf planet in the inner Solar system.